+The staff were aware of the Serious Incident Framework and recorded, responded to and discussed all incidents to reduce risk and support future learning in line with the framework.
 There were adequate systems for reviewing and investigating when things went wrong.
 The practice learned and shared lessons identified themes and took action to improve safety in the practice.
-The practice had learnt from an incident report by a staff member who had previously worked at a practice.
-As a result they had introduced the use of safer sharps needles at the practice.

 There was a system for receiving and acting on safety alerts.
 The practice learned from external safety events as well as patient and medicine safety alerts.